Electrical and Electronics Installers and Repairers

 Bench technicians work in repair shops in factories and service centers, fixing components that cannot be repaired on the factory floor.
 These workers also locate and repair circuit defects, such as poorly soldered joints, blown fuses, or malfunctioning transistors.

-- Install electronic equipment and devices, such as televisions and speaker systems
+- Install and maintain wiring and lighting systems